-4) A clear film applied on the back wings.
+4) A clear film applied to the body of the drone:

-When I got my MP 2, I noticed an issue with the body, and by the way, this was confirmed by DJI as being “normal” in that the back wings would rub on the body of the drone when folded and I have to say, this is a feature I did not like, but have to live with if I want to keep using my drone.
+When I got my Mavic 2 Pro, I noticed an issue with the body, and by the way, this was confirmed by DJI as being “normal” in that the back wings would rub on the body of the drone when folded and I have to say, this is a feature I did not like, but have to live with if I want to keep using my drone.

 Now there’s a few around this issue, you can either manually fold the back wings and just LIGHTLY pull them away from the body as they are getting close to the body so they don’t touch and scratch it, or you can elect to go the route of putting on a clear film on the body which will make the back wings slide against it and not scratch the drone when you fold the wings.
 This is something a guy on a forum suggested I do and said it worked well for him.